rheslip/Pico-Sequencer/README.md

 # Pico Sequencer - four track generative MIDI sequencer based on Raspberry Pi Pico

 This sequencer is inspired by quite a few I've used before but mostly by Monome's Kria.
-It can be used as a simple 1-16 step sequencer with four tracks.
-There are actually six independent sequencers per track.
+It can be used as a simple one to sixteen step sequencer with four tracks but what makes it generative is there are actually six independent sequencers per track.
 Each sequencer has its own length which defaults to 16 steps on power up.
 Sequencer step values are edited by rotating the encoder for that step.
 Press a step encoder to set the sequence length e.g. press encoder 8 to make the sequence 8 steps.
 Each sequencer has its own clock rate which defaults to 1x (1 beat) but can range from 8 times faster to divided by 16.
 This results in 32nd durations at 8x to 4 bar duration at /16 (assuming 4/4 time).
 The fun starts when you start changing clock rates and sequence lengths - the phase of each sequencer will change relative to the others.
 This results in rhythmic and melodic patterns that can have a length much longer than the individual sequence lengths.